Shiv Nadar

 Shiv Nadar (born 14 July 1945) is an Indian billionaire businessman and philanthropist.
 He is the founder and chairman of HCL Technologies, and is chairman of the Shiv Nadar Foundation.
 Nadar founded HCL in 1976 and transformed the IT hardware company into an IT enterprise over the next three decades.

 In 2008, Nadar was awarded the Padma Bhushan for his efforts in the IT industry.
 Nadar, nicknamed by friends as Magus (Old Persian for "wizard"), since the mid-1990s he has focused his efforts on developing the educational system of India through the Shiv Nadar Foundation.

 According to Forbes, he has an estimated net worth of US$34.1 billion as of 26 March 2025, making him one of the richest people in the world.

+In FY 25, Shiv Nadar and Family donated Rs 2708 crores through Shiv Nadar Foundation.

 Early life

-Nadar was born in Moolaipozhi village, Madras Presidency (present day Thoothukudi district, Tamil Nadu) into a Tamil Hindu family.
+Nadar was born in Moolaipozhi village, Madras Presidency (present day Thoothukudi district, Tamil Nadu) into a Tamil family.
 His parents were Sivasubramaniya Nadar and Vamasundari Devi.
 His mother, Vamasundari Devi, is the sister of S. P. Adithanar, founder of Dina Thanthi newspaper.

 Nadar studied at Town Higher Secondary School, Kumbakonam.
 He also studied in the Elango Corporation Higher Secondary School, Madurai.
 He was admitted into the first form (Sixth Standard) in June 1955 and continued his education in Town High School until June 1957.
 Later, he joined St. Joseph Boys Higher Secondary School, Trichy, and completed high school education here.
 Nadar received a pre-university degree in the American College, Madurai and a degree in Electrical Engineering from PSG College of Technology, Coimbatore in 1967.